-A relatively new addition to the computing scene, hybrids (also known as “convertibles”) seek to combine the best features of both laptop and tablet computers.
+Convertibles (also known as “hybrids” or “2-in-1’s”) seek to combine the best features of both laptop and tablet computers.
 In theory, the machines should be powerful and comfortable enough to use as a full-time work computer, yet easily switchable to an entertainment device as needed.

 They all have tablet-style touch-screens, some of which detach entirely from the base, others of which fold back 360 degrees, while still others clip into a keyboard accessory as needed.

-Most of the earlier versions of these machines were failures — they were too heavy, too expensive, were under-powered, had weird bugs or, if you were particularly unlucky, all four.
-In the last year or so, however, a few exceptions have hit the market that are actually worth buying.
+Most of the earlier versions of these machines were failures — they were too heavy, too expensive, under-powered, had weird bugs or, if you were particularly unlucky, all four.
+In the last year or two, however, a few exceptions have hit the market that are actually worth buying.

 If you want a machine that’s as useful for getting real work done as reading a book or binge-watching your favourite TV shows on a long train ride, here are our top picks for 2017.

-At 1.29kg (2.8lbs), the Yoga 900 is a little heavier than you might like, but it’s lighter than a Macbook Pro, and not much more than our other recommended laptops.
-For the convenience of having a quality work and entertainment option in a single device, it’s barely a compromise at all.
+At 1.4kg (3.09lbs), the Yoga 910 is a little heavier than you might like — slightly more than a Macbook Pro, and noticeably more than our other recommended laptops and convertibles.

-The display is covered in Gorilla Glass from end to end, and being able to fold the machine into almost any configuration makes it much easier to balance it on an airline tray table or other cramped space when watching movies or flicking through a book.
+The display is covered in Gorilla Glass from end to end, and being able to fold the machine into almost any configuration makes it much easier to balance it on an airline tray table or other cramped space while reading or watching movies.

-It’s also surprisingly well-priced for a hybrid of this quality, even in our recommended 8GB RAM/256GB storage configuration.
-If you’re looking for a no-compromise work and play device for your next trip, the Yoga 900 is an excellent choice.
+It’s reasonably well-priced for a hybrid of this quality, in our recommended 8GB RAM/256GB storage/HD display configuration.
+If you’re looking for a no-compromise work and play device for your next trip, the Yoga 910 is an excellent choice.

 Microsoft Surface Pro 4

-While machines like the Yoga 900 and Spectre x360 are ideal if you’ll be using them as laptops much of the time, they’re both quite heavy compared to a tablet.
+While machines like the Spectre x360 and Yoga 910 are ideal if you’ll be using them as laptops much of the time, they’re both quite heavy compared to a tablet.
 Even when folded into ‘tablet mode’, you’re still carrying around the weight of the base unit at all times.

 Microsoft’s Surface Pro 4 takes a different approach, with the internals of a fully-featured Windows laptop inside a normal (albeit large) tablet.
 The cover doubles as a keyboard and stand when you want to use it for work, but can be removed in seconds if you don’t need it.
 As a result, this is the lightest hybrid on the market that’s ideal for entertainment, yet still appropriate for hours of serious work when needed.